-10.4.2 Any Full Member willing to participate in the Executive Committee must apply to the Secretary General.
-Such application will be considered for acceptance or rejection by the Management Committee and membership acceptance will be with immediate effect.
+11.4.2 Any Full Member willing to participate in the Executive Committee must notify in writing the Secretary General.

-10.4.3 The Chairman and the Vice-Chairmen shall serve ex-officio on the Executive Committee.
+11.4.3 The Chairman and the Vice-Chairmen and the Chairman of the Technical Committee shall serve ex-officio on the Executive Committee.

-10.4.6 Executive Committee Members shall be permitted to nominate in writing, a person to attend a specific Executive Committee meeting on their behalf.
-No written proxy notification is needed if it is apparent that the person attending the Executive Committee meeting has the reasonable authority of that Member to represent views on his / her behalf.
+11.4.4 Executive Committee Members shall be permitted to nominate in writing a person to attend and vote at a specific Executive Committee meeting on their behalf.
+No written proxy notification is needed if it is apparent that the person attending the Technical Committee meeting has the reasonable authority of that Member to represent views on his/her behalf.

 Any resolutions proposed at an Executive Committee meeting will be passed, wherever possible, by consensus.
 In the event that this is not possible, voting will take place by a show of hands by majority of Members present.